shawaiz-khan/roofr/README.md

 # Roofr

 Roofr is a real estate website designed to help users browse, buy, sell, or rent properties.
 This project is built with Next.js and TypeScript, providing a seamless, modern web experience.
+It is the site where users can sign in and login to their accounts, and access the features of adding and removing their listings.

 ## Features